Military history of Djibouti: Ethiopian Civil War

 In the 27 May to June 13, 1991, the Djiboutian Armed Forces and FFDJ participated in Operation Godoria.
 The President of the Djiboutian Republic, Hassan Gouled Aptidon described this as a "invasion".
-At the end of May 1991, the collapse of the Ethiopian regime the Assab loyalist division.
-Crossed the border at dawn, cornered on the northern border of Djibouti, Assab's division, 9,000 strong, crossed the Djiboutian-Ethiopian border with arms and luggage and headed towards Obock.
+At the end of May 1991, during the collapse of the Ethiopian regime the Assab loyalist division, 9,000 strong, crossed the Djiboutian-Ethiopian border with arms and luggage and headed towards Obock.
 Simultaneously, another division crossed the Western border and moved towards Dikhil.
-This violation of the borders by a regular foreign army falls strictly within the framework of the protocols passed between France and Djibouti.
-This is why, on May 26 at 10:30 p.m., Operation Godoria is launched, all Djiboutian and French forces, land, air and sea stationed in Djibouti participate in it.
-Djiboutian Army, prohibit Ethiopian troops from surging towards the south.
-Djiboutian and French troops deployed, facing the firmness of their interlocutors, the Ethiopian officers yielded to the demands and agreed to continue the disarmament already begun.
+This violation of the borders by a regular foreign army fell firmly within the framework of the treaty between France and Djibouti.
+On May 26 at 10:30 p.m., Operation Godoria was launched, and all Djiboutian and French forces, whether land, air and sea, stationed in Djibouti participated in it.
+The Djiboutian Army prevented the Ethiopian troops from advancing towards the south.
+Faced with Djiboutian and French troops deployed afainst them, the Ethiopian officers yielded to the demands and agreed to continue the disarmament previously begun.
 The 5th Overseas Interarms Regiment took charge of a detachment of 4,300 military refugees, accompanied by a few families and embarked in 120 vehicles of all types heading towards the southern border.
-The initial aim is to clean up a border area of 150 km2, collect, remove supplies, inventory and hand over abandoned weapons to the Djiboutian authorities.
-The "Lynx Mike" detachment identifies thousands of individual and collective weapons, includes the T 55, ZU-23-2,BTR and BRDM, finally destroys the 50 tons of unpackaged ammunition of all calibers.
-From May 30 to June 13, there will be a total of 12,500 weapons from the AK47 to the T64, including LRMs, 122 howitzers and more than 200 tons of ammunition from the 200 kg bomb to the cartridge factory, via rockets LRM which will have been moved, sorted, stored, even for some of them neutralized or destroyed.
-For the first time since the accession to independence of Djibouti, the Djiboutian national army and the French forces placed in a highly operational environment, will have proved the validity of the defense agreements binding the two countries contributed to the success of this mission to safeguard the Republic of Djibouti.
+The initial aim was to clean up a border area of 150 km2, collect, remove supplies, inventory and hand over abandoned weapons to the Djiboutian authorities.
+The "Lynx Mike" detachment identified thousands of individual and collective weapons, including the T 55, ZU-23-2, BTR and BRDM, finally destroyed 50 tons of unpackaged ammunition of all calibers.
+From May 30 to June 13, a total of 12,500 weapons from the AK47 to the T64, including LRMs, 122 howitzers and more than 200 tons of ammunition from the 200 kg bomb to the cartridge factory, via rockets LRM was moved, sorted, stored, and some neutralized or destroyed.
+For the first time since the independence of Djibouti, the Djiboutian national army and the French forces placed in a highly operational environment, will have proved the validity of the defense agreements binding the two countries contributed to the success of this mission to safeguard the Republic of Djibouti.
 Perfectly impregnated with the spirit of the mission, the porpoises, from the colonel to the simple soldier, knew how to demand from this Ethiopian army, demoralized, but still supervised, the strict application of the orders emanating from the civil and military authorities, Djiboutian and French, in starting with disarmament before providing them with the food support that has become essential.
 Around 10:00 am, the convoy begins its progress in the direction of Ali Sabieh.
 Then reached Ali Sabieh where the refugees were taken care of by the Djiboutian Army and the High Commissioner for Refugees.
 Most will reach the region of Dire Dawa, in eastern Ethiopia.